 A chef is more than just a good cook.
 A chef is an artist, organizer, manager, and leader.
 A chef is a professional.
 The right training can lead to exciting jobs.
 If you love to cook, you owe it to yourself to learn more.
 The KCTCS Culinary Arts program is designed to prepare you for careers in the Culinary Arts, Food and Beverage Management, Restaurant Management, Catering, Institutional Food Service, and as Professional Chefs.
 Course work covers a broad spectrum: the preparation of basic and specialized foods, catering and special event planning, international cuisine, baking and pastry arts, nutrition, sanitation, management techniques and functions, cost control, purchasing and culinary fundamentals.
 You work in commercial kitchen/laboratory and dining room throughout the course of study.
-The program uses the teaching philosophy of the American Culinary Federation, the Academy of Chefs, the National Restaurant Association Education Foundation, and the American Personal Chef Association.
-The program competencies are those of the American Culinary Federation.
+The program uses the teaching philosophy of the American Culinary Federation, the National Restaurant Association Education Foundation, and the American Personal Chef Association.
+The program competencies are those of the American Culinary Federation Educational Foundation.

 For course description, see the Program Brochure.

 For specific course requirements, see the KCTCS Course Catalog.